-Final deliberations of the Regional Board members at the adoption hearing on November 19 concerning their resolution of key contested issues (including issues concerning the imposition of NELs rather than NALs for mercury and PCBs) occurred in a lengthy, 1 hour and 45 minute closed session that was also insufficiently noticed and which was otherwise unauthorized even in the context of an adjudicative proceeding of this nature.10 This precluded advanced notice to the public of "an item" to be discussed in closed session.
+Final deliberations of the Regional Board members at the adoption hearing on November 19 concerning their resolution of key contested issues (including issues concerning the imposition of NELs rather than NALs for mercury and PCBs) occurred in a lengthy, 1 hour and 45 minute closed session that was also insufficiently noticed and which was otherwise unauthorized even in the context of an adjudicative proceeding of this nature.
+10 This precluded direct observation by, and full accountability to, members of the public, as both the spirit and the letter of the Bagley-Keene Act demand.